gt-crnch-rg/read-the-docs/docs/general/using-scrontab-slurm.rst

 Resource Contention Handling
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-When the necessary resource is busy, scrontab doesn't fail silently—it sets a minimum start time for the job and queues it.
+When the necessary resource is busy, scrontab doesn't fail silently — it sets a minimum start time for the job and queues it.
 However, this queuing behavior might delay execution in unexpected ways, so it's critical to ensure that your resource availability is well planned.

 Scrontab File Location and TMP Directory